uhub/awesome-erlang/README.md

 * [Yongke/shadowsocks-erlang](https://github.com/Yongke/shadowsocks-erlang) - Totally asynchronous implementation of Shadowsocks in Erlang
 * [Vonmo/erbloom](https://github.com/Vonmo/erbloom) - Safe and Fast Bloom Filter + FBFs for Erlang
 * [TypedLambda/eresye](https://github.com/TypedLambda/eresye) - This is a clone of the Sourceforge project repository of the same name.
 ERESYE means ERlang Expert SYstem Engine.
 It is a library to write expert systems and rule processing engines using the Erlang programming language.
 It allows to create multiple engines, each one with its own facts and rules to be processed.
+* [OtoloNetworks/rebar3_osv](https://github.com/OtoloNetworks/rebar3_osv) - Turn an Erlang/OTP application into a Unikernel image
 * [JonGretar/erlangxcode](https://github.com/JonGretar/erlangxcode) - *OUTDATED* Erlang plugin for the XCode 3 IDE
 * [tonyg/erlang-smtp](https://github.com/tonyg/erlang-smtp) - Erlang SMTP and POP3 server code.
 * [sile/evel](https://github.com/sile/evel) - An Eventual Leader Election Library for Erlang
-* [odo/revolver](https://github.com/odo/revolver) - round-robin load balancer for Erlang processes
 * [noss/pgsql](https://github.com/noss/pgsql) - Erlang postgresql driver
 * [mihawk/draw](https://github.com/mihawk/draw) - demo of websocket service with ChicagoBoss, sharing a realtime drawing
 * [madtrick/wsock](https://github.com/madtrick/wsock) - Erlang library to build WebSocket clients and servers